SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 While assembling the final report you are now reading, an additional analysis was performed on the data.
-A random sample of 100 sites was taken from each year (2005, 2008, 2010) and manually classified by an operator using QGIS and the same imagery displayed in the PyBossa application.
+A random sample of 100 sites was taken from each year (2005, 2008, 2010) and manually classified by an analyst using QGIS and the same imagery displayed in the PyBossa application.
 There is a bug in QGIS's random sampling tool that ignores any filters applied to the input datasource so the filters must be applied and then the data must be exported to a new file,